aiven/devportal/docs/products/kafka/concepts/acl.rst

 * Consume
 * Produce

-The type of grant dictates the actions the client is be able to perform.
+The type of the grant dictates the actions the client is be able to perform.
 The following table contains a summary of the allowed action and a link to the Java APIs:

 .. list-table::
   :header-rows: 1